mRally2/Most-Wanted-Overhauled/README.md

    <p><strong>KNOWN ISSUES</strong></p>
    <hr>
    <ul>
+      <li>Enabling any of the two new cam presets before the Vantage S entry cutscene of WELCOME TO FAIRHAVEN will softlock the game later on when trying to switch to the Carrera S</li>
       <li>There’s a very low chance of getting softlocked after the busting process is over if you lose all health by hitting a SWAT van roadblock.
 Start a MW race to get out of it</li>
       <li>The vehicle’s body trembling when full steering into the corner.
 Might have to do with the spring simulation</li>
       <li>The car making a weird turn when using the handbrake at very high speeds.
 It’s rather intended to be used at lower speeds for quick 90 degree turns, keep it in mind</li>